 If you have ever noticed that your abs hurt after singing a couple of songs then the good news is that you are using your diaphragm to sing, the bad news is that your abs need to get bigger and stronger in order to not to struggle after only a couple of songs.

-Most people think that they can simply strengthen their neck muscles by working out different parts of the body, the truth is that you will have to give as much focus to your neck muscles as you give to the other muscles.
+Most people think that they can simply strengthen their neck muscles by working out different parts of the body, but the truth is that you will have to give as much focus to your neck muscles as you give to the other muscles.
 If you never work out your neck muscles they will not have enough stress on them in order to get stronger.
 You might think that your neck muscles aren’t very important when it comes to singing, however, if you have strong neck muscles you can control your throat a lot easier and more efficiently.

 If you are a beginner singer you probably noticed that after long periods of time singing that your jaw muscles and neck muscles start to hurt.
 This is mainly because they are not used to that kind of effort and you will need to focus on getting them stronger.

 One of the major benefits of working out is that it will, in fact, deepen your voice.
 While you’re working out your testosterone level will go up and this will make your voice sound deeper.
-As for how deep your voice will actually get depends on the amount of testosterone your body produces.
+How deep your voice will actually get depends on the amount of testosterone your body produces.
 Generally speaking, you will have to work out for at least one month before you notice any change in your voice.
 If you want to know how you can get a deeper voice for speaking or singing then check out my article How to make your voice deeper permanently ( In 17 Ways ).

 As a side note, you need to remember that males and females are extremely different, while working out females will also increase their testosterone production but not as much as males do.
 There are some singers like opera singers for who it isn’t advised to work out for the simple fact that it raises their testosterone and alters their voice significantly.